-Cody and Goldust would return to RAW as a tag team, defeating Rollins and Reigns to win the WWE Tag Team Championship.
+Cody and Goldust would return to RAW as a tag team.
+They defeated Rollins and Reigns to win the WWE Tag Team Championship.
 They would defend the titles against numerous teams, including The Usos and The Real Americans, before ultimately dropping them to The New Age Outlaws, who recently returned to the company.
 2014 saw the Rhodes brothers go losing streak that would result in a down-on-his-luck Cody stepping away, suggesting that Goldust find a new partner.
 After several failed attempts with new, potential tag team partners, Goldust would bring Cody back, though not in the way that fans expected.

 Stardust and Goldust would become WWE Tag Team Champions once more, but the second union of the brothers in face paint wouldn’t last.
 Tensions arose in 2015, as Stardust became a more dominant personality, even to the point where the mere mention of the name “Cody” drew his ire.
 Stardust would turn on his brother in February, his character becoming even more eccentric than it once was.